 SSA will notify SSI recipients and DI beneficiaries at least once during the life of the agreement and, of any extension to the agreement, of the comparison of records against those of other agencies to verify their eligibility or payment amounts.
 SSA's notice to SSI recipients and DI beneficiaries is included in mailings pertaining to redetermination actions and to the annual cost-of-living adjustment notice to all recipients.
-SSA will also notify Ticket beneficiaries via the Privacy Act Statement on Form SSA-1365 and SSA-1370 that SSA may compare their records against those of other agencies in SSA's administration of its programs, including verification of payment amounts made to states VR agencies.
+SSA will also notify Ticket beneficiaries via the Privacy Act statement on Form SSA-1365 and SSA-1370 that SSA may compare their records against those of other agencies in SSA's administration of its programs.